ghuntley/seaslic/README.markdown

 # Here's the story...

 - Computer purchased with w/Windows 7 preinstalled.
-- Preferred development enviornment is linux.
+- Preferred development environment is linux.
 - Sometimes have to do development in windows.

 # Problem: